kiioong/redmine_reminder/README.md

         git clone https://github.com/Undev/redmine_reminder

-2. Change the project_id in redmine_reminder/lib/redmine_reminder/collecter.rb accordinng to the project you would like to use the plugin with
+2. Change the project_id in redmine_reminder/lib/redmine_reminder/collecter.rb according to the project you would like to use the plugin with

 2. Run the following command to upgrade your database (make a db backup before).